 - A. Basic Requirements.
 In order to assure that indigent accused receive the effective assistance of counsel to which they are constitutionally entitled, attorneys providing defense services shall meet the following minimum professional qualifications (hereafter "basic requirements"): - 1.
 Satisfy the minimum requirements for practicing law in Michigan as determined by the Michigan Supreme Court and the State Bar of Michigan; and - 2.
 Comply with the requirements of MIDC Standard 1, relating to the Training and Education of Defense Counsel. - B. Qualifications.
 Eligibility for particular case assignments shall be based on counsel's ability, training and experience.
-Attorneys must meet the following case-type qualifications: - 1.
+Attorneys shall meet the following case-type qualifications: - 1.
 Misdemeanor Cases - a.
 Satisfaction of all Basic Requirements; and - b.
 Serve as co-counsel or second chair in a prior trial (misdemeanor, felony, bench or jury); or - c. equivalent experience and ability to demonstrate similar skills. - 2.
 Low-severity Felony Cases - a.
 Satisfaction of all Basic Requirements; and - i.
 Has practiced criminal law for one full year (either as a prosecutor, public defender, or in private criminal defense practice); and - ii.
 Has been trial counsel alone or with other trial counsel and handled a significant portion of the trial in two criminal cases that have reached a verdict, one of which having been submitted to a jury; or - iii.
 Have equivalent experience and ability to demonstrate similar skills. - 3.
 High-severity Felony Cases - a.
+Satisfaction of all Basic Requirements; and - Has practiced criminal law for two full years (either as a prosecutor, public defender, or in private criminal defense practice); and - ii.
+Has been trial counsel alone or with other trial counsel and handled a significant portion of the trial in four criminal cases that have been submitted to a jury; or iii.
+Has a significant record of consistently high quality criminal trial court representation and the ability to handle a high-severity felony case.

+4. Life Offense Cases

+- a.
 Satisfaction of all Basic Requirements; and - i.
-Has practiced criminal law for two full years (either as a prosecutor, public defender, or in private criminal defense practice); and - ii.
-Has been trial counsel alone or with other trial counsel and handled a significant portion of the trial in four criminal cases that have been submitted to a jury.

-- 4. Life Offense Cases - a.
-Satisfaction of all Basic Requirements; and - i.
 Has practiced criminal law for five full years (either as a prosecutor, public defender, or in private criminal defense practice); and - ii.
-Has prior experience as lead counsel in no fewer than seven felony jury trials that have been submitted to a jury. - C. Review.
+Has prior experience as lead counsel in no fewer than seven felony jury trials that have been submitted to a jury; or - iii.
+Has a significant record of consistently high quality criminal trial court representation and the ability to handle a life offense case. - C. Review.
 The quality of the representation provided by indigent defense providers must be monitored and regularly assessed.
 Productivity is a component of the review process.
 Review is a process to evaluate the quality of the representation after an attorney has established the minimum requirements for eligibility.
 For attorneys seeking qualification under sections B(1)(c) or B(2)(a)(iii), the review process can be used for that purpose.
 In some cases, the review will give notice to an attorney whose performance can be improved.
 In all cases, the evaluation of attorneys must be made by peers in the criminal defense community, allowing for input from other stakeholders in the criminal justice system including judges, prosecutors and clients.